tdex-network/dev-portal/docs/provider/daemon/deposit_funds.md

 Press _ENTER_ to confirm and continue the process in order to calculate the optimal number of fragments and to send them to the daemon's market account.

 If, for any reason, the process fails, the same resume flow described above applies for `fragmentmarket --txid <txid1> ...`.

+To abort it, instead, you can use the `--recover_funds_to_address`  flag as described above.

 You can check the status of the market with: